 What to Set the Compressor Knee At

-So again with vocals, you’ll want something softer.
+With vocals, you’ll likely want something softer.
 If the vocal is too dynamic, then you should spend time automating the level before it goes into the compressor.
 This takes more time, but it ensures that the compressor gets a more even level to work with.

 This allows you to use a softer knee and overall less compression for a more natural sounding vocal.